Diablo5G/ELK-Stack-Project/README.md

 ![Create vNet_2](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/Create%20vNet_2.png)

 2. Create a Peer connection between your vNets.
 This will allow traffic to pass between your vNets and regions.
 This peer connection will make both a connection from your first vNet to your Second vNet And a reverse connection from your second vNet back to your first vNet.
 This will allow traffic to pass in both directions.
 - Navigate to 'Virtual Network' in the Azure Portal.
 - Select your new vNet to view it's details.
 - Under 'Settings' on the left side, select 'Peerings'.
 - Click the + Add button to create a new Peering.
-   - A unique name of the connection from your new vNet to your old vNet.
+- A unique name of the connection from your new vNet to your old vNet such as depicted example below.
 - Choose your original RedTeam vNet in the dropdown labeled 'Virtual Network'.
 - Leave all other settings at their defaults.

 ![Peerings1](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/Create%20vNet.png)

 ![Peerings1](https://github.com/Diablo5G/ELK-Stack-Project/blob/main/Resources/Images/Create%20vNet_2.png)

+3. Create a new Ubuntu VM in your virtual network with the following configurations:
+- **IP Address**: The VM must have a public IP address.
+- **Networking**: The VM must be added to the new region in which you created your new vNet.
+You want to make sure you select your new vNEt and allow a new basic Security Group to be created for this VM.
+- **Access**: The VM must use the same SSH keys as your WebVM's.
+This should be the ssh keys that were created on the Ansible container that's running on your jump box.
+   - Open a terminal on your computer and SSH into the jump box.